 Neurodiagnostic technologists need a high school diploma and, preferably, a two-year degree with coursework in the physical or biological sciences.

-Training programs in END technology typically require one to two years of study, including clinical work with patients.
+Training programs in neurodiagnostic technology typically require one to two years of study, including clinical work with patients.
 Look for a program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 In high school:

 After high school:

-Some states are considering licensure requirements for END technologists, particularly those who perform polysomnographs.
+Some states are considering licensure requirements for neurodiagnostic technologists, particularly those who perform polysomnographs.

 Search for funding opportunities related to this career